ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Last episode aired at

 > The date when the newest episode added to Plex was originally aired.
-This rule is only available for shows.
+This is not for the most recently aired episode of the show.
+Just the last episode that was added to Plex.This rule is only available for shows.

 - Key: Plex.sw_lastEpisodeAiredAt
 - Availability: shows, seasons